 Kerosene

 Improper use of kerosene can lead to extensive scalp burns and poisoning, especially in children.
-When working, one should not forget that kerosene is very flammable, and its vapors can ignite from the slightest ignition source.
+When working, we should not forget that kerosene is very flammable, and its vapors can ignite from the slightest ignition source.

 Vinegar

-Lice die from vinegar (9%) when diluted in a ratio of one part vinegar to two parts water.
-When using vinegar, the same safety precautions should be followed as when - undiluted vinegar can cause skin burns!
+Lice die from table vinegar(9%) diluted in a ratio of one part vinegar to two parts water.
+When using vinegar, you should follow the same safety precautions as when using it - undiluted vinegar can cause skin burns!

 Cranberry juice